-When acts of bullying and intimidation occur in the context of intimate-partner violence or when the behavior is perpetrated on the basis of sex or gender, the student conduct will be resolved under either Procedures for Resolution of Title IX Complaints against Students or Procedures for Resolution of University-Defined Sexual Misconduct Complaints against Students; employee conduct will be resolved under either Procedures for Resolution of Title IX Complaints against Staff and Faculty or Procedures for Resolution of University-Defined Sexual Misconduct Complaints against Staff and Faculty.
+When acts of bullying and intimidation occur in the context of intimate-partner violence or when the behavior is perpetrated on the basis of sex or gender, the student conduct will be resolved under either Procedures for Resolution of Title IX Complaints against Students or Procedures for Resolution of University-Defined Sexual Misconduct Complaints against Students; employee conduct will be resolved under either Procedures for Resolution of Title IX Complaints against Staff and Faculty or Procedures for Resolution of University-Defined Sexual Misconduct Complaints against Staff and Faculty or Procedures for Resolution of University-Defined Sexual Misconduct Complaints against Staff and Faculty.

-I. Physical Assault.
-Any purposeful action meant to hurt another person.
+G. Physical Assault: Any purposeful action meant to hurt another person.
 Examples include, but are not limited to, kicking, punching, hitting with or throwing an object, or biting.
 When these acts occur in the context of dating or domestic violence or when the behavior is perpetrated on the basis of sex or gender, the student conduct will be resolved under either Procedures for Resolution of Title IX Complaints against Students or Procedures for Resolution of University-Defined Sexual Misconduct Complaints against Students; employee conduct will be resolved under either Procedures for Resolution of Title IX Complaints against Staff and Faculty or Procedures for Resolution of University Defined Sexual Misconduct Complaints against Staff and Faculty.